“Be careful of that place!”

 “At the top!” he stated.

-Peering carefully, I saw a motionless figure standing above the cliff.
-Its camouflage clothes blended into the shrubby vegetation, which covered the brow of the hill like the unkept hair on the head of an old beggar.
+It was a motionless figure standing at the edge of the cliff.
+Its camouflage clothes blended into the shrubby vegetation, covering the brow of the hill like the unkept hair on the head of an old beggar.